x39OME/Recipe-App-AI/README.md

 ### Prompt
 ```
         Build a habit tracker app using expo.
 We're going to have two tabs:

-        1. The first tab will be the Today tab.
-This will show today's habits as a checklist.
-Each habit has an icon name, a check circle, and a progress bar showing the completed/total.
-        2. We will have our Add button in the header to add new habits.
-        3. The Streaks tab will show an overall streak counter, a seven-week calendar heat map like GitHub's contribution graph, and pre-habit streak cards.
-The Add Habit screen will be presented as a form sheet model from the Today tab.
-It will have:

-        * Name input
-        * Icon icon picker (like SF Symbols grid)
-        * Color picker as color swatches
-        * Live preview of the habit at the bottom
-        * Save button For the libraries, we want to use:
-        * expo sqlite local storage for persistence
-        * native tabs for a tab bar
-        * reanimated for animations
-        * expo symbols for icons
-        * expo haptics for feedback on iOS
 ```

 ## Preview Final Project